 Fear of public speaking can be reinforced if we make mistakes.
 Even if we only make one small mistake when speaking, our minds tend to focus on this, justifying our fears.

 - avoiding situations where you may be required to speak in front of a group

 - feelings of panic when asked to speak publicly

 - increased heart rate/palpitations

 It's important to note that a fear of public speaking isn't limited to making speeches in front of a crowd.
 Those with glossophobia may withdraw from a number of social situations, such as asking for directions, attending job interviews and speaking to shop assistants.
-Therefore it is a phobia that can affect day-to-day life.
+It is a phobia that can have severe effects on day-to-day life.

 Fear and your mind